AyrtonB/Ryo-Fukui-Scenery-Album-Cover-Styler/README.md

 <br>

-Ryo Fukui's Seasons is one of my favourite albums to work to and the cover has been a favourite of mine for a while.
+Ryo Fukui's Scenery is one of my favourite albums to work to and the cover has been a favourite of mine for a while.

 In the associated notebook I walk through how to recreate this style with any arbitrary image